 Do 10 times

 On all fours with hands under shoulders and knees under hips.
-Back should be flat.
+Low back should be in neutral position.
+Tighten your core and breathe properly as described above in blue box.
 Move SLOWLY with balance and control of form.
-Reach right arm forward and PRESS left palm FIRMLY into the floor.
-Now press left heel FIRMLY back to straighten and lift leg.
-Hold for 10 seconds.
-Repeat on other side.
+Raise right arm and leg leg – PRESS left palm FIRMLY down.
+Hold for 5 – 7 seconds.
+Then sweep the floor, bringing arm and leg inward and outward.
+Repeat 5 times.
+Switch sides.

 Modification: leg lift only Press both palms FIRMLY into floor first.
 Press one heel FIRMLY back to straighten and lift leg.

-Hold 10 seconds, work up to 10 times per side
+Hold 5 – 7 seconds, work up to 10 times continuously on one side.

-Begin in the basic plank position with palms pressing firmly. *** Ensure body line is straight and steady during movement. *** Before lifting right knee forward, FIRMLY press and hold left heel back.
-Now bring right knee toward arms.
-Hold 1 second Repeat on the other leg Work up to 10 times per leg
+Begin in the basic plank position with palms pressing firmly.
+Tighten your core and breathe properly as descibed above in blue box.
+Before lifting right knee forward, FIRMLY press and hold left heel back.
+Hold 1 second Repeat on the other leg.
+Work up to 10 times per leg.

 Hip and Knee Osteoarthritis Exercises